 Here’s the secret…. buy your tickets early.
 We bought ours last May and back then several dates were already sold out.
-It is an officially licensed Polar Express™ ride and very popular.
+It is an officially licensed Polar Express™ ride and is very popular.
 So plan ahead.
-The rides are offered Friday, Saturdays and Sundays mid November through mid December.
-And, to join in the fun, plan on wearing your pajamas (we wore our Polar Bear PJ’s) because the ride has characters from the book on board the train and you can feel like you are part of the story.
+The rides are offered Fridays, Saturdays, and Sundays mid-November through mid-December.
+And, to join in the fun, plan on wearing your pajamas (we wore our Polar Bear PJs) because the ride has characters from the book on board the train and you can feel like you are part of the story.

 On The Train

 Connersville, Indiana is home to the Whitewater Valley Railroad.
-(This is the same place you can do Day out with Thomas and Friends Train Ride in the summer.)
 There are parking lots around the Depot which are free.
-Inside the heated Depot there are restrooms, a souvenir stand and professional photographers on hand to take family photos.
+Inside the heated Depot, there are restrooms, a souvenir stand, and professional photographers on hand to take family photos.
 Be sure to use the restrooms before the train departs as there are no restrooms aboard the train.

 Next, we saw the Hobo run through the car looking to steal a seat, and before we knew it cookies and hot chocolate was being served by chefs to all the riders.
 Their trays were full of cups and how they kept from spilling on the train car as it rocked back and forth over the tracks, I’ll never know.
 The whole time music was playing with songs from the movie and everyone was excited for what would come next.

 As we enjoyed our treats, the Polar Express story was read over the loudspeaker and characters walked along holding up the pictures in the storybook for kids to see and enjoy.